rjrodger/inks/README.md

 # inks
-> Interpolate values from a shared context into a string template.
+> Interpolate values from a shared context into a string template (or another object).

 Substitutes sections of a string marked with ```` by evaluating contents.
 As a convenience, the values can be referenced from a context object.

+Used by (seneca-msg-test)[github.com/senecajs/seneca-msg-test] to support back references to earlier test results.

 [![NPM][npm-badge]][npm-url]
 [![Build Status][travis-badge]][travis-url]
 [![Coveralls][coveralls-badge]][coveralls-url]

 ## Quick Example